hfang-bristol/XGRplus/README.md

 ## @ Development

-> The XGR+ web server was developed using a Perl real-time web framework [Mojolicious](https://www.mojolicious.org) and [Bootstrap](https://getbootstrap.com), supporting a mobile-first and responsive webserver across all major platform browsers.
+> The XGR+ web server was developed using [Mojolicious](https://www.mojolicious.org) and [Bootstrap](https://getbootstrap.com), supporting a mobile-first and responsive webserver across all major platform browsers.

 > The folder `my_xgrplus` has a tree-like directory structure with three levels:
 ```ruby